 F. Dean Driskell III is an Executive Vice President in J.S.
-Held's Forensic Accounting / Economics / Corporate Finance practice.
+Held's Economic Damages & Valuations practice.
+He has extensive experience performing consulting services for clients involved in various types of accounting, economic, and commercial disputes as well as fraud and forensic accounting matters.
 He specializes in performing consulting services for clients involved in various types of accounting, economic, and commercial disputes as well as fraud and forensic accounting matters.
 With more than 30 years of experience in financial analysis, accounting, reporting, and financial management, Dean has served clients and their counsel in both the private and public sectors, providing technical analyses, accounting / restatement assistance, valuation services, and litigation support across a variety of industries, and as an expert witness in litigation.